A Review of MoneyWiz

 Finding Technical Help

 The website has a great help section that is easy to access and it is well organized.
 It's also organized by device, so you can find the specific help you need more efficiently.
 However, some users of MoneyWiz have complained of recurring bugs.
-MoneyWiz costs $49.99/annually, which does make it on the pricier side of personal finance apps.
+MoneyWiz also costs $49.99 per year or $4.99 per month, which does make it a pricier personal finance app.